Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Crater and Hazard Detection for Terrain Navigation Using dl

 The \gls{pycda} \citep{klear2018pycda} is an open-source crater detection library composed of a detector, extractor, and classifier, which focuses on detecting new craters that have never been catalogued. \gls{pycda} uses a downsized U-Net architecture to compute the per-pixel likelihoods of a crater rim from inputs of greyscale intensity images.
 The pixel prediction map is then fed to the extractor to generate a list of crater candidates.
 A classifier \gls{cnn} is finally applied to determine true craters.
 Thanks to \gls{pycda}, a considerable amount of craters have been detected and categorised, thus helping to generate new labelled datasets for training and testing of \gls{dl} algorithms.

 \citet{wang2018crateridnet} proposed an end-to-end fully \gls{cnn}, CrateIDNet, for simultaneous crater detection and identification.
 CraterIDNet takes remote sensing images in various sizes and outputs detected crater positions, apparent diameters, and indices of the identified craters.
 Instead of using large off-the-shelf \gls{dnn} models, a small \gls{cnn} architecture pre-trained on Martian crater samples \citep{robbins2012new} is first developed to extract feature maps.
-Next, two pipelines, namely \gls{cd} and \gls{ci} are proposed for simultaneous detecting and identifying craters. \Figref{fig:wang2018} shows the whole framework of CraterIDNet.
+Next, two pipelines, namely \gls{cd} and \gls{ci} are proposed for simultaneous detecting and identifying craters.
+The \gls{cd} process involves detecting the presence of craters and locating them within the image if they exist.
+The output of \gls{cd} is then fed to the \gls{ci} process to match the detected craters to surface landmarks in a known database, and matches of \gls{ci} will provide position estimation. \figref{fig:wang2018} shows the whole framework of CraterIDNet.
 The \gls{cd} modifies the \gls{rpn} architecture \citep{ren2017faster} as the backbone, regressing objectness scores and crater diameters from feature maps.
 Due to different craters sizes, two \gls{cd} pipelines are designed by sharing same \glspl{cl} but with different parameters.
 Later, craters are identified by \gls{ci} that combines a proposed grid pattern layer and \gls{cnn} framework.
 For the training and testing dataset, \num{1600} craters are manually catalogued and enlarged to a final sample set of \num{16000} instances through data augmentation.
 Experiments reveal that the light CraterIDNet with a size of \SI{4}{\mega\byte} performs better than previous algorithms \citep{cohen2016crater}.

 \citet{silburt2019lunar} employ a \gls{cnn} architecture for robust crater detection on the lunar surface using \glspl{dem}.
 The method relies on the developed DeepMoon network to identify the craters in terms of their centroid and radius, and outputs pixel-wise confidence maps of crater rims on the surface of a rocky body.
-DeepMoon modifies U-Net \citep{ronneberger2015unet} by changing the input image size, the number of filters in each convolution layer, and the use of dropout \citep{srivastava2014dropout} in the expansive path for memory limitations and regularisation respectively. \Figref{fig:deepmoon2019} presents the DeepMoon architecture.
+DeepMoon modifies U-Net \citep{ronneberger2015unet} by changing the input image size, the number of filters in each convolution layer, and the use of dropout \citep{srivastava2014dropout} in the expansive path for memory limitations and regularisation respectively. \figref{fig:deepmoon2019} presents the DeepMoon architecture.